Japanese-style enoki mushroom and nira (garlic chive) namuru, dressed with sesame oil and soy sauce.

 What are the best ways to cook with enoki mushrooms?

-japanese hot pot (nabemono) like sukiyaki is one of the classic ways you can use it.
+Japanese hot pot (nabemono) like sukiyaki — one of the classic uses.

 you cant really substitute them for other types of mushrooms because they dont provide the same texture or flavor unfortunately